vdnnguyen94/SchoolSystemGraphQL/README.md

-# Survey Web Application using Node.js and React TypeScript
+# Survey Web Application using Node.js and React JS
 https://surveyappvannguyen.onrender.com/

 Welcome to the Survey Web Application!
 Below is an overview of the application's architecture, features, and how various challenges were addressed during development.